itsprincerain/Map-travel-mern/README.md

 ## Future Improvements
-Add a location search bar
+- Add a location search bar
-Add a 3d map building etc.. when zoom in
+- Add a 3d map building etc.. when zoom in
-Add where you can put photos inside of your reviews Make the app faster
+- Add where you can put photos inside of your reviews
+- Fix my mark up pin to stay in location